Insprill/robot-insprill/docs/configuration/forms.md

 - `channel` - The id of the specified channel.
 - `color` - The embed color of the final message.
 - `completeable` - If the submission can be completable by the user.
+- `forms-only` - Should the bot delete all user messages (not including users with MESSAGE MANAGE permission)
 - `fields` - See below.

 Each field offers: